Ant McPartlin: Personal life

 On 22 July 2006, McPartlin married his longtime girlfriend, make-up artist Lisa Armstrong at Cliveden, a country house hotel in Buckinghamshire.
 The couple were married for 11 years before eventually announcing on 15 January 2018 that they were divorcing.

 McPartlin was a fervent Labour Party supporter until the 2010 election, when he voted for the Conservative Party.
 In February 2013, he told The Guardian newspaper that he would struggle to justify voting for either political party in the future.

 In 2015, McPartlin went into hospital for an operation to treat his knee and was advised to take prescription drugs to combat pain after the surgery was botched.
-Over the course of the following two years, he slowly became addicted to taking the drugs (one of which being the opioid OxyContin) along with alcohol, including use before television appearances.

-In June 2017, he sought treatment for his addiction and checked himself in for rehabilitation; he was released two months later.
+Over the course of the following two years, he slowly became addicted to alcohol, codeine and prescription drugs, including opioid OxyContin, including use before television appearances.
+In June 2017, he sought treatment for his addiction to prescription drugs and checked himself in for rehabilitation; he was released two months later.

 On 18 March 2018 McPartlin was involved in a road traffic collision in London, after which he was arrested on suspicion of drink-driving.
-The following day, on 19 March, he met with Dec and ITV and suspended further presenting duties to return to rehab for further treatment.
+The following day, on 19 March, he met with Donnelly and ITV and suspended further presenting duties to return to rehab for further treatment.
 On 16 April 2018, he was interviewed under caution and subsequently charged with drink-driving.
-McPartlin pleaded guilty to the offence at Wimbledon Magistrates' Court the following month, and was banned from driving for 20 months and fined £86,000, Britain's highest-ever penalty for drink-driving.
-He had previously been banned from driving for 30 days and fined £350 for driving at 127 mph on the A1(M) motorway.
+McPartlin pleaded guilty to the offence at Wimbledon Magistrates' Court the following month, and was banned from driving for 20 months and fined £86,000, believed to be Britain's highest-ever penalty for drink-driving at the time.
+He had previously been banned from driving for 30 days and fined £350 for driving at 127 mph on the A1(M) motorway in 2002.

 In August 2018 McPartlin announced he would be taking a break from television presenting duties until 2019, saying: "My recovery is going very well and for that to continue having spoken to Dec and ITV, I have made the decision to take the rest of the year off."

 In January 2019, McPartlin returned to his television duties alongside Donnelly at the Britain's Got Talent auditions.
+The same month, he disclosed that he had been diagnosed with attention deficit hyperactivity disorder.

 On 7 August 2021, McPartlin married Anne-Marie Corbett, who was formerly his personal assistant, at St Michael's Church in Heckfield, Hampshire.
 They had been in a relationship since 2018.
+The couple live in Wimbledon, London.
+On 14 May 2024, Corbett gave birth to a baby boy.